vuetifyjs/eslint-plugin-vuetify/README.md

 ### Deprecations

 These rules will help you avoid deprecated components, props, and classes.
-They are included in the `plugin:vuetify/base` preset.
+They are included in the `base` preset.

 - Prevent the use of components that have been removed from Vuetify ([`no-deprecated-components`])
 - Prevent the use of props that have been removed from Vuetify ([`no-deprecated-props`])